I’m still working on this memoir and I’ll add/insert several more chapters when I get time.

 To me that didn’t fit the original idea, which I took literally to mean complete homelessness — not just to leave one home for another.

-In 1968 circumstances certainly seemed to be pointing me in that direction.
+In the spring of 1968 circumstances certainly seemed to be pointing me in that direction.
 The country was in crisis, deeply divided and politically polarized.
 The assassinations of Martin Luther King and Robert Kennedy, riots, racism, cops beating anti-war protesters, everywhere I turned there was discord and chaos.

-I gave away what little I had, tied an old rectangular sleeping bag into a bed roll, with several pounds of brown rice and a few cooking utensils inside, and I was ready to hit the road — to become a homeless wanderer, without possessions or attachments to people or places.
+So I tied an old rectangular sleeping bag into a bed roll with several pounds of brown rice and a few cooking utensils inside, and I was ready to hit the road — to become a homeless wanderer, without possessions or attachment to people or places.

 Although I was only twentyfive years old, I felt like I’d already lived a full life.

-Henceforth, that sleeping bag, which I’d had since childhood, would be my only home and attachment.
-It was a nicely faded military brown on the outside, with images of Hopalong Cassidy and his white horse imprinted on the red flannel lining inside — flannel so soft and smooth I’d get sexually aroused just sliding half-naked down into its welcoming interior cocoon.
-I fashioned leather strips and an old belt to tie up the bedroll so I could sling it comfortably over my shoulder when hitchhiking.
+Henceforth, that sleeping bag, which I’d had since childhood, would be my only home.
+It was a nicely faded military brown on the outside, with images of Hopalong Cassidy and his white horse imprinted on red flannel lining inside — flannel so soft and smooth I’d get sexually aroused just sliding half-naked down into its welcoming interior cocoon.
+I fashioned leather straps and an old belt to tie up the bedroll so I could sling it comfortably over my shoulder when hitchhiking.

-Hitching rides was easy and I quickly traveled east up Highway 80 over Donner Summit to Truckee, and then north into Sierra Valley — a long, flat valley on the east slope of the Sierras.
+I easily caught rides east up Highway 80 over Donner Summit to Truckee, and then north into Sierra Valley — a long, flat valley on the east slope of the Sierras.
 From the valley floor I hiked several miles up a trail into a high mountain wilderness, making camp at an auspicious spot where two small streams come together in a lovely secluded meadow surrounded by dense forest.

 I’d packed a 1000 microgram tablet of Owsley’s White Lightening LSD, four times the normal dose, with the expectation that it would get my new life as a vagabond off to a strong start.

 On a beautiful fresh morning, after fasting and meditating the day before, I swallowed the tiny white tablet with water from a nearby creek and sat down in meditation posture at the edge of the meadow.
-The spring grasses were a brilliant green and puffy white clouds danced slowly across a pale blue, mountain sky.
-As the acid came on, the boundary between my surroundings and my body dissolved.
-I could feel roots growing in the moist earth — branching tendrils and opening buds reaching upward for sunlight.
+The spring grasses were a brilliant green and puffy white clouds danced slowly across a pale blue mountain sky.
+As the acid came on, the boundary between the surroundings and my body dissolved.
+I could feel roots growing in the moist earth.
+Branching tendrils and opening buds reached upward for sunlight.

 Wandering around the small meadow I came upon the half-eaten carcass of a deer sprawled across a fallen limb on the grassy floor.
 On its exposed viscera a mass of large gray maggots streamed side by side in perfect formation, absorbed in a frenzy of feasting and gratification.

 Late in the day the sky clouded over and the air filled with a strange feeling of energy and anticipation.
-Deafening thunder sounded and the scene suddenly lit up.
-A round ball of intense light and fire, the size of a Volkswagen, flew down and bounced across the meadow, followed by several more.
+Deafening thunder sounded.
+The scene suddenly lit up, as a round ball of intense light and fire the size of a Volkswagen flew down and bounced across the meadow, followed by several more.
 Each time one of the balls of light hit the ground a tremendous clap of thunder burst out, resounding deep in my chest.

 As quickly as they had come, the white orbs of glowing light disappeared, followed by an abrupt downpour of rain.
-I gathered up my bedroll and left the meadow as night fell, marching down the mountain accompanied by what I imagined was a procession of gods and goddesses in shining raiment, the rain and droplets of water dancing all around like colorful sparkling jewels in the darkness.
+I gathered up my bedroll and left the meadow as night fell, marching down the mountain accompanied by a procession of gods and goddesses in shining raiment, the rain and droplets of water dancing all around like colorful sparkling jewels in the darkness.

 By the time I arrived down at the highway the rain had stopped and the air was cold and crisp.
-The first car that came along, full of rollicking teenagers, picked me up and took me north through the valley to a tiny settlement of a few buildings brightly lit up in the night along a highway running west back down into California and east towards Nevada.
+The first car that came along, full of rollicking teenagers, picked me up and took me north through the valley to a tiny settlement of a few buildings brightly lit up in the night at the intersection of a highway running west back down into California and east towards Nevada.

-When I walked past a small electrical substation near the intersection a loud explosion and sparks burst out overhead.
-The lights along the highway went out and everything was plunged into darkness.
+When I walked past a small electrical substation a loud explosion sounded and sparks burst out overhead.
+All the lights along the highway went out and everything was plunged into darkness.

 Whenever the lights of a car appeared in the distance I’d get my hopes up and compose myself before putting out a thumb — only to be let down when the car zoomed past.
 I thought of the poor soul in the parable of the good Samaritan, lying half dead on the side of the road as people passed by pretending not to see him.
 I started sending righteous anger at the passing cars receding in the distance — when seemingly out of nowhere an old 1940s pickup pulled to a stop in front of me.
 I eagerly reached out and swung the door open.